mozilla/remote-settings/docs/getting-started.rst

 .. note::

-    If you simply **want to play** with the stack or the API, the best way to get started is probably to use our :ref:`DEV server <tutorial-dev-server>`, since everyone is allowed to manipulate data on the server and the multi-signoff workflow is not enabled.
-Check out the :ref:`dedicated tutorial <tutorial-dev-server>`!
+    If you simply **want to play** with the stack or the API, the best way to get started is probably to use our :ref:`DEV server <tutorial-dev-server>`, since it's accessible without VPN access.

 About your data